 Anyone who has gone through a 5th metatarsal fracture surgery would know how hard it is to walk post-operation.
-However, with the right shoe, the pressure and pain on the foot can be reduced a bit.
+However, with the right shoe, the pressure and pain in the foot can be reduced a bit.

-If you are wondering which are the best shoes after 5th metatarsal surgery, we are here for that!
+If you are wondering which are the best shoes after the 5th metatarsal surgery, we are here for that!

 We have rounded up a list of 7 reliable 5th metatarsal fracture boots.
 Go through and pick your one.

 1. United Ortho Short Air Cam Fracture Boot

 If you have been injured and now looking for something that will offer stability and support so that you can walk better, then this United Ortho Short air cam fracture boot might come in handy.
 It offers great stability and support.

 Whether it is an ankle sprain, ankle fractures, unstable lower leg, or soft tissue injury, this ortho short air cam boot is suitable for all of them.
 Constructed with reinforced plastic and steel which not only makes the boot durable but also protects and provides upright support to the foot.

 A well-padded insole absorbs all the impact of heel strike and the rocker sole helps in improving the gait.
 This shoe also features air bladders that offer custom compression to increase support and comfort.

 This fracture boot is designed for people up to 300 pounds.
 As long as you order the right size, these boots will fit well.